-Bavarian Forest: The Bavarian Forest is central Europe's largest forest with 6,000 km² of wooded area.
+The Bavarian Forest is central Europe's largest forest with 6,000 km² of wooded area.
 In 1970 the national park Bavarian Forest was created which, together with the Bohemian Forest, forms the largest coherent forestal nature reserve in central Europe with a total span of 900 km².
+Besides of the Alpine region, this region is also known for its affinity to winter sports.
 Especially families will find exactly what they are looking for here.
 Those who prefer not to explore the Bavarian Forest on skis, can also go on a romantic horse-drawn sleigh ride.
-The lovely castles and monasteries of the Bavarian Forest are definitely worth a visit.
+The lovely castles and monasteries of the Bavarian Forest are definitively worth while a visit.
 Numerous restaurant and quaint huts, which offer regional as well as international culinary highlights, should be on your list of to-do's as well.

-Harz: The Harz is the most northern low mountain range in Germany.
-Even though the region cannot offer the highest peaks, there are several small ski areas for families, which are especially great for beginners due to their gentle slopes.
-However, not only Alpine skiers get their money's worth in the most popular ski areas at the Bocksberg, Wurmberg, Matthias-Schmidt-Berg and Sonnenberg, because the Harz is also popular for its well-kept cross-country tracks.
-The biggest ski area is located at the highest mountain in Lower Saxony, the Wurmberg (971 m).
+The Harz is the most Northern Mittelgebirge (low mountain range) in Germany.
+Even though the region cannot score with the highest mountain tops, there are, nevertheless, several small ski areas, which are great for beginners due to their gentle hillsides.
+However, not only Alpine skiers get their money's worth in the most popular areas at the Bocksberg, Wurmberg, Matthias-Schmidt-Berg, and Sonnenberg, but also those who like to do cross-country skiing as the Harz is known for its well-kept tracks.
+The biggest ski area lies at the highest mountain in Lower Saxony, the Wurmberg (971 m).

-Sauerland: The Sauerland, which is located in the south-east of North Rhine Westphalia, is surrounded by the Lower Hessian Highlands, the mountain range in the eastern part of the Sauerland, the Wittgensteiner Land, the Siegerland, and the Bergisches Land.
-Also known as the "land of a thousand mountain", the highest mountains in the Sauerland contribute significantly to Germany's winter sports regions.
-No matter if it is the toboggan or bobsleigh run in Winterberg or the Mühlenkopfschanze (ski jumping hill) in Willingen, this unique atmosphere is something you shouldn't miss!
+The Sauerland, situated in south-eastern North Rhine-Westphalia, is surrounded by the lower Hesse mountains, the upper Sauerland mountain brim, the Wittgensteiner Land, the Siegerland as well as the Bergische Land.
+Also known as the "land of a thousand trees", the highest mountains in the Sauerland contribute significantly to Germany's winter sports regions.
+No matter if it is the toboggan or bob run on the Winterberg or the Mühlenkopf ski jump in Willingen, this unique atmosphere is something you shouldn't miss!